faboussard/42-irc/assets/fanny_notes.md

 Join function with Channel management implemented.

-HexChat and Netcat will both receive the Join messages sent by the server.
+HexChat and Netcat will both receive the Join messages sent by the server. data registed in right structure (channel in server, user in channel, operator in channel when channel creation) no valgrind tested yet
+Lists can be tested.

+Known bugs :
+JOIN #s,  ,#g = SEGFAULT basic_string::_M_create
+if a user has already joined the channel, no numeric reply is sent (probably to be manged in the handleJoinRequest function)

+TODO:
+PART command ( Join + 0)
+KEY MANAGEMENT : I have started to implement it but it is not finished yet as we miss MODE

 Tests conducted:
 JOIN + blank spaces